I’m deep into the final rewrite/edit of “Dead Friends,” the next book in the Will Diaz, Lawman series.

 Another piece that foreshadows things to come happens in Chapter Five.
 They’ve jsut laid down the operation for going in and making a covert buy of narcotics.
 Now it’s Will, RJ, and the Sheriff sitting in the Detective Office talking when the dispatcher brings the mail in.

 “Detective,” Vickie said. she held several magazines and Envelopes.
 “Your mail.”

 “Thanks, Vickie,” I responded, taking it from her.
 While I spoke, I began leafing through it.

 The new issue of Police magazine.
 There was discussion about rural patrol tactics in this issue, I was eager to read it.
 Then there was the usual junk.
 One was a form letter from a lawyer who represented police officers wondering if we’d be interested in his services.
 Then a card from the folks we’d purchased body armor from.
 They were now offering a ceramic plate that rode under the armor and would increase the protection offered.
 That might be worth looking into.

 What caught my eye was an 8X10 manila envelope, the kind you would send photographs in.
 I cold tell it contained several sheets of something, but what caught my eye was the return address.
 There wasn’t one, just an an address tag with an odd symbol on it.

 RJ must have noticed my frown.
 “What’s that, Will?”

-I clit it open with my letter opened, and pulled five sheets of type written-paper.
+I slit it open with my letter opener, and pulled out five sheets of type written-paper.
 Then I looked closer.
 No, not from a typewriter, I noticed.
 These were laser printed documents.
 I leafed quickly through them.

 “What the devil is this?”
-I asked, my eyes going wide. the only thing on it was the readable was the first page.
-Everything else was page of neatly arranged gibberish.
+I asked, my eyes going wide. the only thing on it readable was the first page.
+Everything else was page after page of neatly arranged gibberish.

 “What do have there?” the Sheriff asked.